 원석이에요 These Are Raw Stones

-This was my first time went to COEX Convention & Exhibition Center.
+This was my first time participating in Seoul International Handmade Fair at COEX Convention & Exhibition Center.
 This building is connected with COEX Mall, known to be the largest underground shopping center in Asia, and is located in the basement of Korea World Trade Center.
-There are 4 main halls inside the exhibition center and our activity was being held in Hall D, lv.3.
+There are 4 main halls inside the exhibition center and our activity was held in Hall D, lv.3.

-My kind neighbor who does pop-up cards and books – Hur Ra Young, with her brand 호도나무 (Ho Do Na Mu).
+My kind neighbour who does pop-up cards and books – Hur Ra Young, with her brand 호도나무 (Ho Do Na Mu).
 She was an illustrator before doing these manually cut pop-up cards 3 years ago.
 Her WHY was because her son loves robots and paper toys, so she made him a robot pop-up card back then.
 As time goes by, she keeps on experimenting and loves this path.